What is supervised learning?

 • Logistic regression: Logistic regression handles categorical dependent variables—when they have binary outputs, such as true or false or positive or negative.
 While linear and logistic regression models seek to understand relationships between data inputs, logistic regression mainly solves binary classification problems, such as spam identification.

 • Polynomial regression: Similar to other regression models, polynomial regression models a relationship between variables on a graph.
 The functions used in polynomial regression express this relationship though an exponential degree.
-Polynomial regression is a subset of nonlinear regression.
+Polynomial regression is a special case of regression where input features are raised to powers, allowing linear models to fit nonlinear patterns.

 • Support vector machine (SVM): A support vector machine is used for both data classification and regression.
 That said, it usually handles classification problems.
 Here, SVM separates the classes of data points with a decision boundary or hyperplane.
 The goal of the SVM algorithm is to plot the hyperplane that maximizes the distance between the groups of data points.